milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 We reserve the right to review or block the delivery of communications that we, at our sole discretion, believe might contain malicious content or spam, or pose a risk to you, Trip Providers, Booking.com, or others.

 All communications sent or received using Booking.com communication tools will be received and stored by Booking.com.
-Business partners (through whose platforms you make a reservation) and Trip Providers might also choose to communicate with you directly by email or other channels that Booking.com doesn’t control.
+Trip Providers and Business partners you’ve booked a Trip Reservation through might also choose to communicate with you directly by email or through other channels that Booking.com does not control.

 How does Booking.com make use of mobile devices?